AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### As Table

-To organize your data as a table, create an instance of the {api:the anychart.data.Tree class}anychart.data.Tree{api} class: pass the data to the {api:anychart.data#tree}anychart.data.tree(){api} method and use `"as-table"` as the second parameter.
-Then pass the data tree to the chart constructor.
+If your data is organized as a table, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-table"` as the second parameter to create an instance of the {api:the anychart.data.Tree class}anychart.data.Tree{api} class.
+Then pass it to the chart constructor.

-**Note:** You can also pass your data directly to the chart constructor or to the **data()** method of the chart.
+You can as well pass your data to the **data()** method of the chart or directly to the chart constructor (also with the `as-table` parameter).

 The choice of data fields depends on the chart type.
-But `id` and `parent` are always required – they are used to specify the hierarchy of elements.
+But `id` and `parent` are always required – they are used to specify the hierarchy of elements:

 ```
 // create data